tamarajqawasmeh/text-processing-using-spark-dataframe/efficient_data_analysis.md

 only showing top 5 rows
 ```

-For this particular example, we'll consider reviews with less than a three-star rating to be negative and use that information to find the top ten most useful reviews.
+For this particular example, we'll consider reviews with less than a three-star rating to be negative and use that information to find the most useful reviews.

 Begin by creating a table with negative reviews rate below three stars by using the .filter() function on the "stars" column.